11 Ways to Support your Hashimotos Drainage Pathways

 3. Epsom salt baths: In today’s stressful world we are all deficient in magnesium and cannot always get it through our food and supplementation.
 Soaking in Epsom salt for 20 minutes a few days a week allows absorption through the skin and can help alleviate rashes and stress.

 4. Have 2-3 bowel movements a day: This helps push out toxins through your colon.
-If you struggle to do this on your own, castor oil packs and coffee enemas are a few of my favorite tools (both support the colon and the liver and bile ducts— win-win!)
+If you struggle to do this on your own, castor oil packs and coffee enemas (code: Hashimotos10) are a few of my favorite tools (both support the colon and the liver and bile ducts— win-win!)

 5. Get sunshine: 10-15 minutes per day without sunscreen for optimal absorption